SAP-samples/s4hana-hana-audit-policies/README.md

-# HANA Audit Policy Templates for S/4HANA
+# SAP HANA Audit Policy Templates for SAP S/4HANA

 ## Description
 This project provides HANA audit policy templates for the SAP HANA database tenant used by SAP S/4HANA.
 The HANA audit policy templates for S/4HANA provide a set of policies.